GreenAI-Uppa/AIPowerMeter/docsrc/background/background.rst

 GPU and nvidia-smi
 ---------------------------

+GPU are good for single instruction multiple data situations where they can parallelize on their numerous streaming processors

-Things are more simple with nvidia-smi, unfortunately, the reason for this is because we have much less information. from the man page of `nvidia-smi <https://man.archlinux.org/man/nvidia-utils/nvidia-smi.1.en>`_ : *The last measured power draw for the entire board, in watts.
+Regardin power measurements, things are more simple with nvidia-smi, unfortunately, the reason for this is because we have much less information. from the man page of `nvidia-smi <https://man.archlinux.org/man/nvidia-utils/nvidia-smi.1.en>`_ : *The last measured power draw for the entire board, in watts.
 Only available if power management is supported.
 Please note that for boards without INA sensors, this refers to the power draw for the GPU and not for the entire board.*

 Still, nvidia provides us with the percentage of core memory used by each program for each GPU.

 .. _multiple:

 Measuring multiple programs
 ---------------------------